csaide/divertd/backend/README.md

-# divertd
+# backend
-Rust based redirect and URL shortening service.
+The backend rust implementations of divertd and friends

 ---
 &copy; Copyright 2020 Christian Saide <supernomad>